 - Please fill out this google form about what is working well and what challenges you’re having by May 31.

 - Campus Chapter Visioning Packet and Calendar for Pre-work

 - Sustained Dialogue Campus Network Leadership Manual – will send by email

 - Student Yearlong SD Plan (download .pdf): Yearlong Calendar

 - SLS Participant Agenda 2017 – see a sample agenda!

 - We expect teams to arrive before Thursday, July 25th at 1:30pm, when the Summit begins at our offices in DC at 444 N. Capitol St. NW.

 - The nearest airport is DCA – Reagan National.
 BWI – Baltimore is also nearby (about an hour train ride).

-- We expect chapters to organize funding for lodging, travel, and registration, but for those who have not budgeted for the event’s costs, please apply for a partial, task-based scholarship through the application found above.
+- We expect chapters to organize funding for lodging, travel, and registration, but for those who have not budgeted for the event’s costs, please apply for a partial, task-based scholarship by contacting SDI.
 We can only accommodate a limited amount of funding for those applying, however, so please make every effort to raise funding through other means.